moxietoolkit/srd/source/1-system/2-gamemaster/3-moves.md

 sourcebook: 'Grimwild'
 ---

 A framework for good GMing practices and **_the rules that you, the GM, play by_**.
-While they can be called out specificallym they typically sit in the background left unsaid, aligning naturally with what you do as GM.
+While they can be called out specifically, they typically sit in the background left unsaid, aligning naturally with what you do as GM.

 - **_Story moves_** set up scenes and pace the game.
-They hint at problems and give players a chance to react to what's happening. _Make theses moves as you like at any time._
+They hint at problems and give players a chance to react to what's happening. _Make these moves as you like at any time._
 - **_Suspense moves_** help the players out in some way or escalate tension. **_Take suspense when used._** _Make these moves with good timing._
 - **_Impact moves_** deal significant consequences, crank up the tension, and make the world feel powerful. _Make these moves when prompted._